The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 • No built-in display

-Exercise bikes are always on show in your home and the UK manufacturer Apex has clearly put a lot of thought into how their bike will look in whatever room you put it in.
-For a start, it comes in customisable colours according to the room it’s headed for and it has really sleek, stylish lines that make it one of the most modern-looking bikes on sale, plus it helps that it has afairly modest footprint, that won’t totally take over the room it stands in.
+Exercise bikes are always on show in your home, and UK brand Apex has clearly made style a priority here.
+The apex bike comes in customisable colours according to the room it’s headed for, and has a modern, slimline design which I really liked.
+Plus it has a reasonably small footprint, so it won’t totally take over the room it stands in.

-It’s a “smart” bike, but the reason there’s such a difference in price from other, well-known brands in the indoor cycle space, is because the Apex doesn’t have a built-in display and instead has a stand for your iOS device.
+It’s also a “smart” bike, but at a fairly modest price.
+The reason there’s such a difference in cost from other well-known brands in the indoor cycle space is because the Apex doesn’t have a built-in display, instead providing a stand for your iOS device.

-So, you can connect to the Apex app content (£29.99/month) via an iPhone or iPad or for an even more immersive experience you can set up in front of a widescreen and cast the classes to an Apple TV, if you have one.
+You can connect to content on the Apex app (£29.99/month) via an iPhone or iPad, or for an even more immersive experience you can set up in front of a widescreen and cast the classes to an Apple TV, if you have one.

-Apart from the price, the other thing that might really appeal to indoor riders are that the online and live class instructors are all UK based and the content comes from London spin studio Boom cycle.
-Although they still cater for high energy spin classes there’s a little less hype and Britney when it comes to your morning sweat session.
+Price aside, the other major pull factor for indoor riders is that the online and live class instructors are all UK-based and the content comes from London spin studio Boom cycle.
+Although these classes still cater for high-energy spin class fans, there’s a little less hype than competitiors from over the pond.

 Back to top